murrays27241/MyProjects/README.md

 # MyProjects
-In my repository, there is some Java tasks and mini projects I have completed.
+In my repository, you will find some of my past projects and tasks I have completed in;
+Programming
+IT Systems Design
+Marketing
+Databases and SQL